ESOS FAQs

 From Phase 4 onwards, Display Energy Certificates and Green Deal Assessments will no longer be valid, and both routes are “discouraged” in Phase 3.
 See our blogpost on routes to ESOS compliance for more details.

-• Measure your total energy consumption over a 12-month period;
+• Measure your total energy consumption over a 12-month period.

-• Identify areas of significant energy consumption;
+• Identify areas of significant energy consumption (at least 95% of your total energy consumption).

-• Consider available routes to compliance;
+• Consider available routes to compliance.

-• Appoint a lead assessor; (There is an exception for the minority of organisations that have zero energy responsibility under the ESOS rules.)
+• Appoint a lead assessor.
+(There is an exception for the minority of organisations that have zero energy responsibility under the ESOS rules.)

-• Get one or more board level directors to review the findings of the assessment;
+• Get one or more board level directors to review the findings of the assessment.

 ESOS reporting makes a distinction between your organisation’s total energy consumption and its significant energy consumption.
 Both require you to choose a reference period of 12 consecutive months, but it doesn’t have to be the same 12 months for both types of consumption.

-For significant energy consumption, you can take any consecutive 12 months of data from between 6 December 2019 (when Phase 3 started) and 5 December 2023.
-But the data should be no older than 24 months by the time you do the audit (so for an audit carried out on 1 January 2023, the data should not be from any earlier than 1 January 2021).
+For significant energy consumption, you can take any consecutive 12 months of data from between 6 December 2019 (when Phase 3 started) and 5 June 2024.
+But the data should be no older than 24 months by the time you do the audit (so for an audit carried out on 1 January 2024, the data should not be from any earlier than 1 January 2022).

 Your ESOS energy consumption calculation should include all sources of energy consumption, including building use and transport.
 You must use the same unit of measurement for all your calculations: either an energy unit such as kWh, or energy spend in pounds sterling.
 (It isn’t acceptable to record your energy consumption in terms of CO2 or CO2 equivalent, because these are not measures of energy.)